vfaronov/httpolice/HACKING.rst

      Maybe some Pylint overrides are no longer necessary, etc.

 - Look at Travis build logs and make sure nothing strange is going on there.

+- Check that the Python versions in PyPI trove classifiers are up to date.

 - Check links in notices::

     $ linkchecker --check-extern doc/_build/notices.html